Microsoft OneNote: Change handwritten notes to text or math

 6. In the Math pane that opens, confirm that OneNote correctly recognized your equation.

 *Tip If necessary, click or tap Fix It in the Math pane to make any corrections to individual ink strokes.
 In Fix It mode, you can use the Lasso Select tool to select any incorrectly recognised symbol or a specific part of the equation and OneNote will offer alternatives.
-Chose an alternative, and then select Done.
+Choose an alternative, and then select Done.

 7. When the equation preview in the Mathpane matches the writing you selected, click or tap the Ink to Math button to change your handwritten equation to text.